-- · long-term changes in land grading - changes in vegetation structure and density.
+- long-term changes in land grading - changes in vegetation structure and density.

 The potential negative effects and mitigation measures associated with these activities are discussed in the Waterbodies Environmental Impact Study (Hatch Ltd., 2010g).
-The study concluded that decommissioning will restore the Project location to pre-existing conditions and there will therefore be no long-term effect on surface water runoff and, therefore, no effect on the significant natural features.
+The study concluded that decommissioning will restore the Project location to pre-existing conditions, and there will therefore be no effect the natural features.